amazon-braket/amazon-braket-examples/README.md

 -  [**Error Mitigation on IonQ**](examples/braket_features/Error_Mitigation_on_Amazon_Braket.ipynb) [(EMIQ)](#index_EMIQ)<a name="EMIQ"></a>

-  This tutorial explains how to get started with using error mitigation on IonQ’s Aria QPU.
-You’ll learn how Aria’s two built-in error mitigation techniques work, how to switch between them, and the performance difference you can expect to see with and without these techniques for some problems.
+  This tutorial explains how to get started with using error mitigation on IonQ’s Forte Enterprise QPU.
+You’ll learn how Forte Enterprise’s two built-in error mitigation techniques work, how to switch between them, and the performance difference you can expect to see with and without these techniques for some problems.

 -  [**Noise Models on Amazon Braket**](examples/braket_features/Noise_models/Noise_models_on_Amazon_Braket.ipynb) [(NM)](#index_NM)<a name="NM"></a>